aica-technology/api/docs/docs/getting-started/03-installation.md

 ## The AICA package registry

 As seen in [Concepts: Introduction](../concepts/01-intro.md), AICA System comprises a collection of multiple packages around a unified framework.
-The base package includes the Dynamic State Engine, a core collection of components and controllers, the REST API and AICA Studio.
+The base package includes the Dynamic State Engine, a base collection of components and controllers, the REST API and AICA Studio.
 Add-on packages include additional components or hardware collections.